PythonBiellaGroup/ModernDataEngineering/README.md

 sudo apt-get install -y unixodbc-dev
 ```

+## Secrets and settings

+If you want to pass some secrets and settings to the airflow cluster to be used inside the DAG you have to create a `.env` file in the root of the repository because launching the `docker-compose.yml`.

+All the secrets will be read by airflow and will be used within the cluster by dags.

+All the settings that you can place inside the `.env` file are:
+- AIRFLOW_UID = the user id code for the user inside the cluster
+- AIRFLOW_GID = the group id code for the user inside the cluster
+- DB_ADDRESS = the azure sql db address
+- DB_NAME = the azure sql db name
+- DB_NAME_EXTERNAL = the azure sql external db name (final staging db)
+- DB_USER = the name of the user of the azure db
+- DB_PASSWORD = the password for the db user
+- BLOB_CONN_STR = the connection string for the azure blob storage
+- BLOB_CONTAINER = the name of the container in the azure blob storage
+- BLOB_NAME = the name of the blob you want to use (csv file)
+- API_URL = the url of the api you want to crawl
+- LINK_WEB = the link of online resources
+- API_DATA_URL = the socrata data url
+- API_DATA_SET = the socrata dataset id and name you want to download
+- API_DATA_TOKEN = the datatoken to connect to socrata apis
+- CHROME_DRIVER_PATH = the place where the selenium chrome driver is inside the cluster

 ## Repository and code

 This is a monorepo, so all the code is included here.